yaravind/old-gitbooks/algebraic_data_types.md

 ## "Sum of Product" Types

-- Combination of sum and product types
+- Combination of sum and product types.
+Sum and Product type together make ADT.
 - Mostly have nested definitions

 ## Recursive Types